University of Chicago requirements isn’t exactly easy to accomplish. Why?

 The following were two REAL prompts used for the UChicago extended essay.

 In other words, you can expect the unexpected when it comes to the University of Chicago extended essay.
 And here’s some specific examples of essay answers to uncommon UChicago prompts.
-Your student can read these and get a feel for the tone they want to capture and follow some of our tips we have provided below.
+You can read these and get a feel for the tone they want to capture and follow some of the tips we have provided below.

 University of Chicago Extended Essay “Do’s and Don’ts”: